-This can be expensive, however, and there is nothing to stop you doing it by yourself or with your employees, but whatever you end up deciding to do, just make sure that you surround yourself with the right people.
+This can be expensive, however, and there is nothing to stop you from doing it yourself or with your employees, but whatever you decide to do, make sure that you surround yourself with the right people.

-This means enlisting the help of those who are committed to making the event work, who are interested in your company’s success and who know how to make their event goals materialize.
+This means enlisting the help of those who are committed to making the event work, are interested in your company’s success, and know how to make their event goals materialize.

 - Events can be immensely stressful to plan – anyone that has ever thrown a house party will likely be aware of the stress and anxiety that comes with it, except this time, there is much more on the line.
-Making sure you have the right team with you can help you get rid of some of this stress and stay on your top game, avoiding burnout and driving your event toward success.
+Making sure you have the right team with you can help eliminate some of this stress and stay on your top game, avoiding burnout and driving your event toward success.

 Stick to the Budget

 If you break the budget and go way overboard, there is no guarantee that your efforts in event marketing will pay off quickly enough for it to be worth it.